p7ps/p7ps/README.md

 Skills: AUTOSAR- MCAL/IoHwAb/CDD developement, GitHub

-Also, I play a role as a ECU Integrator/Developement engineer at Volvo apart from my existing role and responsibilities in the project.
+Also, I play a role as a Application SWC Integrator/Developement engineer at my current job.
 Getting an opportunity to interact with many people and sharing thoughts out of the box🗃.

 🙋‍♂️ 𝗖𝗼𝗻𝘁𝗮𝗰𝘁 𝗺𝗲: